 For extra hair TLC, Winslow suggests three types of styling products to use post-treatment:

-• Restructurers or leave-ins containing protein: Look on labels for keratin, collagen or polypeptides, which strengthen brittle bits and ends.
+• Restructurers or leave-in conditioners containing protein: Look on labels for keratin, collagen or polypeptides, which strengthen brittle bits and ends.

 • Humectants: These enter the hair cortex and help retain moisture.

-• Emollients: These silicones or oils lubricate the follicle, or the outside of hair shaft, which helps reduce damage and maintains shine.
+• Emollients: These silicones or oils lubricate the follicle ( outside of hair shaft), which helps reduce damage and maintains shine.

-Definitely after.
-Your newly textured hair will benefit from fresh new style, so get a great cut to go with it.
+Your newly textured hair will benefit from a fresh new style, so get a great cut to go with it.
 And enjoy!

 This article was originally published Jan.
 20, 2013 on TODAY.com.